Odisha: Tourism

 The Lingaraja Temple at Bhubaneswar has a 150 ft high deula while the Jagannath Temple, Puri is about 200 ft high and dominates the skyline.
 Only a portion of the Konark Sun Temple at Konark in Puri district, the largest of the temples of the "Holy Golden Triangle" exists today, and it is still staggering in size.
 It stands out as a masterpiece in Odisha architecture.
 Sarala Temple, regarded as one of the most spiritually elevated expressions of Shaktism is in Jagatsinghpur district.
 It is also one of the holiest places in Odisha and a major tourist attraction.
 Maa Tarini Temple situated in Kendujhar district is also a famous pilgrimage destination.
 Every day thousands of coconuts are given to Maa Tarini by devotees for fulfilling their wishes.

 Odisha's varying topography – from the wooded Eastern Ghats to the fertile river basin – has proven ideal for evolution of compact and unique ecosystems.
 This creates treasure troves of flora and fauna that are inviting to many migratory species of birds and reptiles.
 Bhitarkanika National Park in Kendrapada district is famous for its second largest mangrove ecosystem.
 The bird sanctuary in Chilika Lake (Asia's largest brackish water lake).
 The tiger reserve and waterfalls in Simlipal National Park, Mayurbhanj district are integral parts of eco-tourism in Odisha, arranged by Odisha Tourism.

 Daringbadi is a hill station in the Kandhamal district.
 It is known as "Kashmir of Odisha", for its climatic similarity.
 Chandipur, in Baleswar district is a calm and serene site, is mostly unexplored by tourists.
-The unique specialty of this beach is the ebb tides that recede up to 4 km and tend to disappear rhythmically.
+The unique speciality of this beach is the ebb tides that recede up to 4 km and tend to disappear rhythmically.